trskop/command-wrapper/man/command-wrapper-bash-library.7.md

 # INFO, NOTICE, WARN, and ERROR MESSAGES

-Print info/notice/warn/error messages to stderr.
+Print info/notice/warn/error messages to `stderr`.
 Verbosity level (see `COMMAND_WRAPPER_VERBOSITY` in `command-wrapper-subcommand-protocol(7)` for details) affects if the message will actually be printed or not.